 Media Audiences & Processes

-This area of emphasis uses a social scientific approach to study the behavior of audiences and the process of how media content and technology influence the public agenda and individuals’ attitude, emotion, knowledge and interpretation of society.
-These include Media Technology Adoption, Advertising and Social Media Consumption, Persuasion Process, Effects and Effectiveness of Advertising and Social Media, Effects of Media Narratives, Audience Theories, Audience Research Methods, Media Psychology, Media Sociology, Media Industry Analysis, Social Network Analysis, Public Opinion, and Media Effects on Race, Gender and Society.
+This area of emphasis relies on empirical observation to study audiences and the process of how media content and technology influence the public agenda and individuals’ attitude, emotion, knowledge and interpretation of society.
+The research orientation utilizes quantitative methods (e.g., experiments, survey) and qualitative methods (e.g., interviews, focus group) to answer pertinent issues in media audiences and processes.
+These include Media Technology Adoption, Emotional and Cognitive Response to Advertising, Electronic Word-of-Mouth (eWOM), Narrative Persuasion and Comprehension, Media Effects, Cultivation and Perceived Media Realism, Effects and Effectiveness of Advertising, Audience Research Methods, Media Industry Analysis, Social Network Analysis, Political Communication, Alternative Journalism, Activism, and Public Opinion.
 This emphasis includes both administrative applied research and theoretical research on these topics.
-The research orientation is based on a quantitative approach and emphasizes the provision of generalizable empirical evidence in answering pertinent issues in media audiences and processes.

-Graduate faculty: Rick Busselle, Louisa Ha, Lisa Hanosono, Ilyoung Ju, Yanqin Lu, Srinivas Melkote, Terry Rentner
+Graduate faculty: Joshua Atkinson, Rick Busselle, Louisa Ha, Lisa Hanosono, Ilyoung Ju, Yanqin Lu, Srinivas Melkote, Terry Rentner

 Coursework & Areas of Emphasis: Doctoral students take a minimum of 64 credit hours: 48 hours of coursework, and 16 hours of dissertation work.
 Coursework entails the following: